LeungGeorge/Effective-Go/chapter7.md

 }
 ```

 There's a lot of boiler plate in there.
-We can simplify it using acomposite literal, which is an expression that creates a new instance each time it is evaluated.func NewFile\(fd int, name string\) \*File {
+We can simplify it using acomposite literal, which is an expression that creates a new instance each time it is evaluated.

 ```go
 func NewFile(fd int, name string) *File {